CISecurity/ControlsAssessmentSpecification/control-8/control-8.6.rst

 * M2 = List of software instances that are not properly configured for the sending/receiving of malware detection events (non-compliant list)
 * M3 = Count of properly configured software instances (count of M1)
 * M4 = Total count of software instances that need to be configured to properly send/receive malware detection events (count of Input 1)
-* M5 = The total number of malware detection events
+* M5 = Count of malware detection events
-* M6 = The number of alerts being correlated in a central service
+* M6 = Count of alerts being correlated in a central service

 Metrics
 -------